-- (1) Needle exchange - (2) Education on the transmission and prevention of HIV and other blood borne pathogens - (3) HIV and other blood borne pathogen testing. - (4) Referrals to drug treatment services
+- (1) Needle exchange

+- (2) Education on the transmission and prevention of HIV and other blood borne pathogens

+- (3) HIV and other blood borne pathogen testing.

+- (4) Referrals to drug treatment services

+- (5) Referrals to PREP services

 Cost allocation plans are required by the OPM Cost Accounting Standards.